What Resort to Choose in Costa Rica

 Uvita (4 hours from San Jose airport)

-Of course I recommend Rancho Pacifico and Kura.
-They are both small boutique resorts with outstanding service and only 7-8 villas so they are able to cater to each guest with more personalized service.
+I definitely recommend Rancho Pacifico and Kura.
+These are both small boutique resorts offering exceptional service and featuring just 7-8 villas, allowing them to provide more personalized attention to each guest.

 Monteverde Cloud Forest (75 min from San Jose airport)

-One of the guests that stayed in Nayara Tents also stayed in the Cloud Forest, she said she loved having coffee in the clouds, but she felt Nayara and Kura were much nicer resort areas.
+A guest who stayed at Nayara Tents also visited the Cloud Forest.
+She mentioned enjoying coffee in the clouds but felt that Nayara and Kura were much more pleasant resort areas.